The ultimate guide to car maintenance

 It should be possible to carry out most regular car maintenance checks yourself and even some minor repair jobs.

-However, you should only tackle these if you're highly competent and have access to the right tools and equipment.
+But you should only tackle these if you're highly skilled and have access to the right tools and equipment.
 Some tasks are best left to the professionals.

-Flat batteries are the biggest cause of breakdowns – especially during the winter – so we've put together some basic car battery maintenance tips.
+Flat batteries are the biggest cause of breakdowns, especially during the winter.

 If your car battery dies and can't be recharged, you could tackle replacing it if you're up for a challenge but do your research first and stick to the safety guidelines.

 Also, listen out for the cooling fan.
-It should cut in when you're idling after a run, for instance.
+It should cut in when you're idling after a run, for example.

 If you need a replacement, it's best to go to a professional tyre fitter or call a mobile company because it's a skilled job and specialist equipment is used.